dynamoose/dynamoose/docs/_docs/model.md

 Options:
   - overwrite: should overwrite the existing item in DynamoDB (default: true)
+  - updateExpires: should update the expires timestamp if exists (default: false)
   - updateTimestamps: should update the updatedAt timestamp if exists (default: true)

 ### Model.batchPut(items, options, callback)